dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 - `PointerEntered`, that's raised when the pointer enters the bounding area of the view.
 - `PointerExited`, that's raised when the pointer that's in the view's bounding area leaves that bounding area.
-- `PointerMoved`, that's raised when the pointer moves while the pointer remains within the bounding area of the view.
+- `PointerMoved`, that's raised when the pointer moves while remaining within the bounding area of the view.

 A `PointerEventArgs` object accompanies all three events, and defines a `GetPosition` method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.